How digital signage can help you reach your millennial employees

 Do not get stuck in the age-old saying, "We've just always done it this way."
 This is the fastest way to lose the loyalty and motivation of your Generation Y employees.
 Instead, ask yourself and your staff, "What needs to be improved?"

 It could be the way you're disseminating important information.
 Studies have shown that corporate email has been exhausted and intranets are rarely used.
 Are you wasting corporate dollars on these efforts?
 Update your processes with digital signage software.
 You could even choose to incorporate interactive wayfinding and meeting room signs.
 This is sure to capture the attention of your efficient and tech-savvy colleagues.

 One of the key descriptors of this generation is that it likes to be heard.
 Social media platforms and parents acted as sounding boards in the past.
 Now, millennials also want to be heard at work.
 This generation seeks a workplace where their ideas are not only heard, but applied.

 It's easy to make this possible with the right kind of digital signage solution.
 Some solutions have capabilities that make it possible, even easy, for anyone to add content to the digital screens.
 But don't worry, managers – there's an approval process in place.
 If you let all members of your staff add content that's important to them to displays, you'll have employees that are not only passive observers but also active contributors.

 Millennials desire a company that's willing to grow with the times.
 If your business is willing to change and listen to its younger employees, the sky is the limit for success.

-/ Matthews, the president of software provider Visix and a veteran of the visual communications industry, is credited with a comprehensive corporate reorganization of the company and shepherding in a suite of new digital signage products.
+Sean Matthews Matthews, the president of software provider Visix and a veteran of the visual communications industry, is credited with a comprehensive corporate reorganization of the company and shepherding in a suite of new digital signage products. www